Raggedy Ann: The Pumpkin Who Couldn't Smile

 "Why couldn't I have gotten work in a pie or something?" asks the poor pumpkin.
 "I'm a failure.
 I can't help it.
 That's the way I was carved."
 And he cries - his tears are pumpkin seeds.
 Nice touch.
 Chuck Jones, the Looney Tunes director, directed this special, and there are times when it shows.

 This was one of a couple of Raggedy Ann specials that were made in the late 70s, when Ann was being "branded" as a mulitmedia licensed character.
-A few years later, guys like Strawberry Shortcake and The Care Bears would overshadow her in that arena.
+A few years later, a group called “Those Guys from Cleveland” would use characters like Strawberry Shortcake and The Care Bears to overshadow her; those guys raised "multimedia licensing" to a fine art.

-I haven't seen her other specials, but it's almost a shame Ann got shoved aside, because, while I'll admit I expected to really hate it, this special turned out to be awfully funny - thanks, I assume, to Chuck Jones, who realized that just because he was writing a sickly-sweet show for little kids didn't mean he couldn't be funny.
+I haven't seen her other specials, but it's almost a shame Ann got shoved aside, because, while I'll admit I expected to really hate it as an adult (I only vaguely remember seeing it as a kid), this special turned out to be awfully funny - thanks, I assume, to Chuck Jones, who realized that just because he was writing a sickly-sweet show for little kids didn't mean he couldn't be funny.
 The people who wrote "Casper Saves Halloween," "Which Witch is Which," and any number of other C-list specials would have done well to take note.

-Anyway... far away, on the other side of town from the lonely pumpkin, Raggedy Ann and Andy are almost as sad as the pumpkin because of a nearby little boy named Ralph whom they've never seen smile.
+Anyway... far away, on the other side of town from the lonely pumpkin in the introduction, Raggedy Ann and Andy are almost as sad as the pumpkin because of a nearby little boy named Ralph whom they've never seen smile.
 He has no reason to - he lives with an aunt who happens to be a real pill.
-The house is an old Victorian, and the aunt dresses as though she's been there since it was built.
-She won't let him go trick or treating, and, when kids come to trick or treat at her house, she runs them off and shouts "can't you find honest jobs?"
+The aunt's house is an old Victorian, and she dresses and acts as though she's been in there since it was built.
+She won't let Ralph go trick or treating, and, when kids come to trick or treat at her house, she runs them off and shouts "can't you find honest jobs?"
+Her voice is instantly recognizable as that of June Foray - Hazel the Witch in "Donald Duck: Trick or Treat," "Witch Hazel" in various Looney Toons, Mother Nature in the Smurfs, the old lady who owns Tweetie Bird, etc. She's also the voice of Raggedy Ann.
+Her voice is all over the specials on this site.

-The Raggedy pair try to come up with plans - Andy suggests accusing the aunt of income tax evasion.
+The Raggedy pair try to come up with plans to make Ralphie smile.
+Andy suggests accusing the aunt of income tax evasion.
 Ann, who is not nearly as funny as Andy, suddenly shouts "Pumpkin!" to which Andy replies "Pumpkin?
 What do you mean 'pumpkin?'
 Heh.
 You're always yelling 'pumpkin.'"
 Life at these guys' house must have been strange.
-I wouldn't know, I guess.
-I'm a boy.
-If having Raggedy Andy was an attempt to make this stuff appealing to boys, it didn't work very well.

-Anyway, they hit on the notion of bringing the poor boy a pumpkin and go to work with the help of a skateboarding stuffed dog who would have been far more at home in the 80s.
+The two hit on the notion of bringing the poor boy a pumpkin and go to work (with the help of a skateboarding stuffed dog who would have been far more at home in the 80s).
 The last pumpkin in the patch is still sitting on the shelf, beating down on himself so loudly that even the nearby mice get fed-up and leave.

 So, that's act 1.
-Act 2 and Act 3 consist entirely of Ann, Andy and Arthur getting the pumpkin and bringing it back (which is kinda hard for dolls who aren't strong enough to lift a jack-o-lantern.)
+Act 2 and Act 3 consist entirely of Ann, Andy and the dog getting the pumpkin and bringing it back (which is kind of hard for dolls who aren't strong enough to lift a jack-o-lantern.)
 It's not a terribly involving plot - each scene moves along at a very, very leisurely pace.
 There's no suspense for even a second.

 Consider this dialogue: